I read books about other innovators, entrepreneurs, and thought-leaders obsessively. Elon Musk, Richard Branson, and Steve Jobs just to name a few.

 - Are these the right people?

 If the answer is no to any of those questions, start making changes fast.
-As Jobs would remind you himself, life is short and time is fleeting.Opinions expressed here by Contributors are their own.
+As Jobs would remind you himself, life is short and time is fleeting.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.